scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Voting Certificates {#cp-voting-cert}

 There are two types of voting certificates: the (1) regular voting certificates and the (2) sensitive voting certificates.
-They contain the public keys associated with the private keys that are allowed to cast votes in the TRC update process.
+They contain the public keys associated with the private keys that MAY to cast votes in the TRC update process.
 Voting certificates are X.509-style certificates.

 Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates, respectively, and are embedded in the TRC.

 #### Regular Voting Certificate

-Regular voting certificates state which keys are allowed to cast votes in a regular update.
+Regular voting certificates state which keys MAY cast votes in a regular update.
 In X.509 terms, regular voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a regular voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a regular voting certificate cannot be used to verify other certificates.

 The recommended **maximum validity period** of a regular voting certificate is: 1 year.

 #### Sensitive Voting Certificate

-Sensitive voting certificates specify which keys are allowed to cast votes in a sensitive update.
+Sensitive voting certificates specify which keys MAY cast votes in a sensitive update.
 In X.509 terms, sensitive voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a sensitive voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a sensitive voting certificate cannot be used to verify other certificates.

 The recommended **maximum validity period** of a sensitive voting certificate is: 5 years.